 Ohio is a federal AGI conformity state, IT-1040 starts from federal adjusted gross income, then applies Ohio adjustments.
 Because IRS Notice 2014-7 excludes qualified Medicaid waiver payments to live-in caregivers from federal gross income, those payments never enter federal AGI in the first place, and they never enter Ohio AGI either.
 No additional Ohio adjustment is required.

-This is a meaningful tax break for live-in family caregivers paid through PASSPORT, OHCW, MyCare, or DODD waivers, but only if the federal conditions are met: the caregiver lives in the recipient's home, and the payments are qualified Medicaid waiver payments under IRC §131.
-Consult a tax preparer familiar with Medicaid waiver caregiver compensation before relying on the exclusion; the IRS guidance has nuances around shared homes versus the recipient's home.
+This is a meaningful tax break for live-in family caregivers paid through PASSPORT, OHCW, MyCare, or DODD waivers, but only if the federal conditions are met: the caregiver and the care recipient share the same home as the caregiver's primary residence, and the payments are qualified Medicaid waiver payments under IRC §131.
+The exclusion does not apply when the care provider maintains a separate home where they regularly reside.
+Consult a tax preparer familiar with Medicaid waiver caregiver compensation before relying on it.

 No Ohio state caregiver tax credit yet